Giovita/spotify_album_api/README.md

 Returns only albums tagged as "album" by spotify, so no 'singles' or 'compilations' will be returned.
 Can be changed by adjusting parameter `include_groups` in endpoint #'/artist-albums'#

+## Duplicates

+Does not filter duplicates, assuming that every item that spotify stores is unique.
+If duplicates are to be avoided, set `avoid_duplicates` in `get_artist_albums`

+## endpoint

+- endpoint = http://localhost:8000/api/v1/albums?q=<band-name>  # Endpoint for API

+Must explicitly set port 8000